Florian-Wilhelm/Raspberry-Pi/Project11/Readme.md

 ## Thermal image

-Moving object in 5m distance in an outdoors area, SW V0.492 (not yet uploaded).
-All 768 pixels are read and visualized in a spreadsheet.
+Moving object in 5m distance in an outdoors area, SW V0.492 (not yet uploaded here).
+All 768 pixels are read and visualized.

 ![Moving-Object-marked](https://github.com/user-attachments/assets/5e45dc47-a529-4d92-a069-48e9517c1bd4)